 So far, the evidence supporting these conspiracy theories has been circumstantial at best.
 Some point to Yau’s internship years ago at Ta Kung Pao (大公報), a Beijing-owned newspaper, while others question why neither she nor Leung has been able to produce any photo of themselves at the Occupy demonstrations in 2014, even though they touted themselves as “paratroopers” (Occupy protesters-turned-politicians) during their recent election campaign.

 Are the two undercover agents serving the Dark Lord, or are they bona fide political rookies who have misjudged Beijing’s temperament and unwittingly committed political self-immolation?
 We may never know.
 What we do know is the wreck they have left behind and the long-term damage they have inflicted on the city.

 When asked by a reporter about their future plans, Yau and Leung answered: “We want to go back to our ordinary lives.”
 Yes, walk away and let the rest of Hong Kong clean up your mess.

-This article appeared on SCMP.com under the title "Oath-taking pair overplayed their hand, and the damage to Hong Kong is dire."
+This article appeared in the South China Morning Post under the title "Oath-taking pair overplayed their hand, and the damage to Hong Kong is dire."